ibarnett/bluecard/README.md

 # bluecard
-Modern Scout Progress Tracking Tool
+Modern Scout Progress Tracking Tool.
-Purpose to learn PHP and perhaps make improvements to current scout tracking sites.
+The purpose of this is to learn PHP and make improvements to current scout tracking sites.